 How to Know When You Are a Twitch Affiliate

 After you have reached the necessary requirement for affiliate status, Twitch will notify you through email.
 You will then be able to set up how to get paid through your Twitch profile settings.
 While you can get Twitch affiliate in a week, it will require some pre-planning and preparation.
-You need adequate software, a clear sense of your brand, and a plan on future strong content going forward to the next major milestone: Partnership.
+You need adequate software, a clear sense of your brand, and a plan for future strong content going forward to the next major milestone: Partnership.